Bakar12/SpamDetection/README.md

 ## Dataset

-The dataset used for training the spam detection model consists of labeled text messages.
+The dataset for training the spam detection model consists of labelled text messages.
 Each message is classified as either 'ham' or 'spam'.

 ## Files in the Repository

 - `Spam_Detection.ipynb`: Jupyter Notebook containing the data exploration, preprocessing, model training, and evaluation.
-- `spam.csv`: The dataset file containing the spam and ham messages.
+- `spam.csv`: The dataset containing the spam and ham messages.
+Dataset from [Kaggle](https://www.kaggle.com/datasets/shantanudhakadd/email-spam-detection-dataset-classification/data)
 - `requirements.txt`: A list of Python libraries required to run the notebook.

 ## Technologies Used